Gabibag/NurembergDecisions/README.md

 \
 History project for school.

-The project shows the crimes people have committed during the Holocaust and how they were punished.
+This project is meant to simulate the nuremberg trials with the user being the judge.
+The way this works is the user then choose a punishment for a crime of a random person in the Nuremberg Trials.
+The program will then tell the user what the punishment actually was, while saving their choice in a file.
+This can be later refrenced and compared.
-It does this by showing information about some people who were tried in the trials, and the crimes they committed.
+\
-The user then choose a punishment for the crime, and the program will tell the user what the punishment actually was, while saving their choice in a file.(Also the ui is kinda bad but shhh.)
+Note: Ui needs *LOT* of work

 ### Installation